-However, the part that I’m most proud of must be the lesson plan for the very first class.
-If you’ve ever taught an intensive course, you know that you don’t have that much time to waste and you need to move quite fast.
+The part that I’m most proud of must be the lesson plan for the very first class.
+If you’ve ever taught an intensive course, you know that you don’t have that much time to waste, and you need to move quite fast.
 That’s why I decided to combine an introduction class, mock speaking exam and language level assessment all in one 60-minute class.
-I couldn’t be happier that Joanna post-CELTA was so organised, as she really saved me some time.
-Especially now, when I have three B2 exam candidates who will all follow those plans, of course within a reason.
+I couldn’t be happier that post-CELTA Joanna was so organised, as she saved me some time.
+Especially now, when I have three B2 exam candidates who will definitely from those lesson plans.

-This lesson consists of a lesson plan and it closely follows the speaking part of the Cambridge Sample Paper 1 for B2 First.
-Download the sample paper to see the speaking guide, pictures needed for Part 2 and prompts needed for Part 3!
+This lesson consists of a lesson plan which closely follows the speaking part of the Cambridge Sample Paper 1 for B2 First.
+Download the sample paper to see the speaking guide, pictures needed for Part 2 and prompts for Part 3!
 All the other files you can download for free at the end of the post.

-The next step is for my students to say some basic information about themselves.
+Then it’s time for my students to say something about themselves.
 I do it in this way because I want them to mimic my introduction.
-Even though your students introduce themselves quite often, there is always this moment when their minds go blank, so in this way, they already had some ideas of what they can say.
+Even though your students introduce themselves quite often, there is always this moment when their minds go blank, so in this way, they already may have some ideas of what they can say.

 Then move on to Part 2.
 Students already know that you are following the exam paper, so you don’t need to keep it a secret!
-Start by showing two pictures that you can find in the sample paper.
+Start by showing two pictures found in the sample paper.
 Divide students into two groups.
-Each group thinks of as many words that they can use to describe the pictures.
+Each group thinks of as many words as they can to describe the pictures.
 Share the vocabulary and then you can either discuss it as a group or mix students in pairs (picture 1 and picture 2 student) so they can find similarities and differences.
-Once this task is completed, go to the second set of pictures that show gardens.
+Once this task is completed, go to the second set of pictures of gardens.
 You can ask students to work in pairs and compare them for 1′.

 And just like that!
 The class is over!
 If your classes are a bit longer, or you had some really quick speakers, you can end this class by showing the video of the actual Cambridge speaking exam that uses the exact same paper you just did in this class!
 If not, you can ask your future exam candidates to watch it as homework.